djommie/Rijksmuseum/README.md

 if so the user can add this item to the route planner with a click of the button.
 At the Routeplanner tab, the user can find their selected pieces and their location, sorted in the ideal order.

+This project is currently optimized for 1200px and wider resolutions.

 ## Dependencies

 ### Axios